News / Analysis

-In its summary of opinions last night, the Bank of Japan said that the ongoing pandemic is likely to continue pressuring the economy severely and hoped its current aid package would suffice to increase GDP by 6.4% and maintain inflation at 2%.
+In its summary of opinions last night, the Bank of Japan said that the ongoing pandemic is likely to continue pressuring the economy severely and hoped its current aid package would suffice to increase GDP by 6.4% and maintain The rise in prices for goods and services, resulting in the deterioration of a currency’s purchasi... at 2%.

-The New Zealand Dollar is down 0.4% after the central bank decided to maintain its current policy and interest rate.
+The New Zealand Dollar is down 0.4% after the central bank decided to maintain its current policy and The cost of accessing money not owned. rate.

 Europe – PMIs Rebound

 European equities yesterday had a good day, the Italian FTSE gaining 1.86%and Switzerland lagging with a mere 0.94% rise.

 Preliminary PMIs throughout Europe show June in a marked improvement though still contracting – most in the high 40s after 3 months of COVID-induced pressure, pushing up the Euro by 0.03%.
 British manufacturing even crept into expansionary territory with a green 50.1.